 Charitable initiatives can have wide-ranging spin-off benefits for firms.
-By Sarah Murray ingly approaching them strategically.
+By Sarah Murray tables, go to www.ft.com/usil form of pro bono work.
+But leading firms are also starting to treat their pro bono work and social responsibility projects less as charity and increasingly approaching them strategically.

-ITH THE US HOME to one of the world's largest philanthropic sectors, it comes as no surprise to find law firms giving away many thousands of billable hours in the form of pro bono work.
-But leading firms are also starting to treat their pro bono work and social responsibility projects less as charity and increas-
+TH THE US HOME o one of the world's largest philanthropic sectors, it comes as no surprise to find law firms giving away many thousands of billable hours in the